BBVA/gitsec/README.rst

 The **master** process runs on a *docker* container and spawns **workers** in new containers as needed.
 The master process is a regular *buildbot* master with gitsec's specific configuration.

-**Worker** processes also runs in containers.
 Worker processes are *buildbot* worker processes with an specific *buildbot-washer* task registered.

 Plugins